-As of December 28, 2008, our 4,558 domestic franchise stores were owned and operated by our 1,216 domestic franchisees.
+As of January 3, 2010, our 4,461 domestic franchise stores were owned and operated by our 1,161 domestic franchisees.
 The success of our franchise formula, which enables franchisees to benefit from our brand name with a relatively low initial capital investment, has attracted a large number of motivated entrepreneurs as franchisees.
-As of December 28, 2008, the average domestic franchisee operated approximately three to four stores and had been in our franchise system for twelve years.
-At the same time, only six of our domestic franchisees operated more than 50 stores, including our largest domestic franchisee, which operates 144 stores.
+As of January 3, 2010, the average domestic franchisee owned and operated three to four stores and had been in our franchise system for twelve years.
+At the same time, six of our domestic franchisees operated more than 50 stores, including our largest domestic franchisee who operates 143 stores.